fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-2-0.md

 ## Wildcard character in module names {#wildcard-character-in-module-names}

-Importing none-code resources using module loaders extension (e.g. [AMD](https://github.com/amdjs/amdjs-api/blob/master/LoaderPlugins.md) or [SystemJS](https://github.com/systemjs/systemjs/blob/main/docs/module-types.md)) has not been easy before;
+Importing none-code resources using module loaders extension (e.g. [AMD ↗](https://github.com/amdjs/amdjs-api/blob/master/LoaderPlugins.md) or [SystemJS ↗](https://github.com/systemjs/systemjs/blob/main/docs/module-types.md)) has not been easy before;
 previously an ambient module declaration had to be defined for each resource.

 TypeScript 2.0 supports the use of the wildcard character (`*`) to declare a “family” of module names;